codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

     // Executes: SELECT * FROM mytable LIMIT 20, 10
     // (in MySQL.
 Other databases have slightly different syntax)

-You'll notice that the above function is assigned to a variable named
+You'll notice that the above method is assigned to a variable named
 $query, which can be used to show the results::

     $query = $builder->get();